gbv/beaconspec/mappings.md

-# Mappings
+# Mapping to RDF

-An important use-case of BEACON is the creation of HTML links as described in section [](#mapping-to-html).
-A link dump can also be mapped to an RDF graph ([](#mapping-to-rdf)) so BEACON provides a RDF serialization format for a subset of RDF graphs with uniform links.
+BEACON link dump format is also a RDF serialization format for a subset of RDF graphs with uniform links.
+A link dump can be mapped to an RDF graph as described below.

-## Mapping to RDF

 The following namespace prefixes are used to refer to RDF properties and classes from the RDF and RDFS vocabularies [](#RDF), the DCMI Metadata Terms